imdennis/NormalMapGenerator/README.md

 ### Optional arguments:

-#### -h, --help
-Show help message

 #### -s SMOOTH_VALUE, --smooth SMOOTH_VALUE
-Smooth gaussian blur applied on the image
+Smooth gaussian blur applied to the image

 #### -it INTENSITY_VALUE, --intensity INTENSITY_VALUE
-Intensity of the normal map
+The intensity of the normal map